-Proposed-Site selection and project design must blend with the neighborhood and be consistent with applicable District of Columbia agency-led or endorsed plan(s) and must meet the needs of the occupants with appropriate unit design and on-site amenities.
-Maximum points willmay be awarded to projects that meet the following criteria:

-- and others as specified in the Affordable Housing RFP.
-Site selection is desirable for end use; the proposed project is consistent with applicable plan(s); the applicant has received required approvals rectifying differences between applicable plan(s) and the project; the project's construction/rehabilitation scope of work is appropriate for use - Thethe anticipated needs of the target population(s); and the site design is consistent with neighborhood design characteristics - Amenities, amenities, and unit design are appropriate and well thought out and appropriate for the end users
+Site selection and project design must be consistent with applicable District of Columbia agency-led or endorsed plan(s) and must meet the needs of the occupants with appropriate unit design and on-site amenities.
+Maximum points may be awarded to projects that meet the following criteria and others as specified in the Affordable Housing RFP.
+Site selection is desirable for end use; the proposed project is consistent with applicable plan(s); the applicant has received required approvals rectifying differences between applicable plan(s) and the project; the project's construction/rehabilitation scope of work is appropriate for the anticipated needs of the target population(s); and the site design, amenities, and unit design are appropriate and well thought out for the project's target population(s).